 Unfortunately, even with these preventative procedures and strict protocols in place, it is impossible to 100% guarantee the security of information transmitted over the internet and shared on our page.
 Therefore, SOS is not liable for the malicious circumvention of any privacy settings or security measures on our website.
 The overall safety of visitor information is also equally dependent on the user’s choices and personal discretion.
 Any private information entered, financial transactions conducted, on your computer or digital device is always subject to theft during online activity or the unforeseen event your device is stolen or viewed by an unauthorized party.
 Always take whatever precautions you deem necessary.

 Notice of New Services and Changes.

 SOS may occasionally use your voluntarily disclosed information, your email or mailing address, to contact subscribing visitors regarding organization developments, upcoming special events, volunteering opportunities, changes to victim services, or for general fundraising efforts such as our Annual Appeal and Christmas family adoption program.
-However, for those who no longer want to receive any SOS updates, who want to opt out even after agreeing to accept them, they can choose this option when responding to SOS emails or mailings.
+However, for those who no longer want to receive any SOS updates, who want to opt-out even after agreeing to accept them, they can choose this option when responding to SOS emails or mailings.
 Recipients are also welcome to call and notify the SOS administration office of their decision.

 How Can You Access and Correct Your Information?

-You may request access to all your personal identifiable information by visiting the contact page on our website.
+You may request access to all your personally identifiable information by visiting the contact page on our website.
 SOS will expeditiously accommodate a user’s request to access, update or delete their personal information if so desired.

 Permission to Use of Materials.

-Any reproduction, transmission, performance, display or editing of materials appearing on this website, without our express written permission, is strictly prohibited.
+Any reproduction, transmission, performance, display, or editing of materials appearing on this website, without our express written permission, is strictly prohibited.
 Users must first obtain permission to reprint or reproduce any materials contained on this site by directly contacting SOS.